smartxworks/kopilot/README.md

 ![architecture](docs/architecture.png)

 The _kopilot-agent_ running in a member cluster will first initiate a WebSocket connection to the _kopilot-hub_ running in the host cluster.
-Then, the WebSocket connection would be multiplexed with [Yamux](https://github.com/hashicorp/yamux) and used as the proxy channel to the Kubernetes API of the member cluster.
+Then, the WebSocket connection will be multiplexed with [Yamux](https://github.com/hashicorp/yamux) and used as the proxy channel to the Kubernetes API of the member cluster.

+## Features

+- Proxies Kubernetes API requests to multiple member clusters
+- Only the host cluster needs to be externally addressable
+- Connections are secured and encrypted via HTTPS
+- Access to member clusters is protected by RBAC rules in the host cluster

 ## Getting Started

 ### Prerequisites

-For the **host** cluster:
+For the host cluster:

 - _Kubernetes_ 1.16+ / _minikube_ / _kind_
 - _cert-manager_ 1.0+

-For **member** clusters:
+For member clusters:

 - _Kubernetes_ 1.16+ / _minikube_ / _kind_

 ### Installation

-First, ensure that _cert-manager_ is installed on the **host** cluster.
+First, ensure that _cert-manager_ is installed on the host cluster.
 If it is not installed yet, you can install it as described in the _cert-manager_ [installation](https://cert-manager.io/docs/installation/kubernetes/) documentation.
 Alternatively, you can simply just run the single command below:

 ```shell
 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.3.1/cert-manager.yaml
 ```

-Once _cert-manager_ is running, you can now deploy the _kopilot-hub_ on the **host** cluster:
+Once _cert-manager_ is running, you can now deploy the _kopilot-hub_ on the host cluster:

 ```shell
 kubectl apply -f https://github.com/smartxworks/kopilot/releases/download/v0.1.0/kopilot.yaml